Documentation · Reference

 - Consult: if seen by nephrology or urology

-- History: onset, edema status and progression, recent infections, hematuria and changes in BP
+- History: onset, edema status and progression, recent infections, hematuria & changes in BP

 - Mention edema: periorbital, pericardial, pleural, ascites, scrotal, sacral, and peripheral